-If you find the SoundCore 2 doesn’t have a big enough sound or you are looking for a Bluetooth speaker with better audio quality, you’ll need to spend quite a bit more to get something better.
-To beat the SoundCore 2, you’ll need to look at models costing around $100 or more, such as the UE Wonderboom or UE Boom.
-Those models will produce a fuller sound and deliver much more bass than our picks here.
+If you find the Soundcore 2 doesn’t have a big enough sound or you are looking for a Bluetooth speaker with better audio quality, you’ll need to spend quite a bit more to get something better.
+To beat the Soundcore 2, you’ll need to spend a bit more, like on the UE Wonderboom 2.

 Best cheap Bluetooth speakers you can buy today

 Anker's Soundcore 2 speaker has almost everything you want in a Bluetooth speaker and is a real bargain, too.
 The 6.5 x 2.1 x 1.77-inch wireless speaker is small enough to be easily toteable, and its fantastic 24-hour battery life means you can listen for a long time between recharges.
 It features IPX5 water resistance, which makes it a great companion at the pool or in the bathroom.
 Best of all, the Soundcore 2 sounds great, delivering well-balanced bass, treble and mid tones.
 It includes a microphone if you want to use it as a speakerphone and has good wireless strength, with a range of up to 66 feet.